Ministry of Faith and Sharing

 Each year we divide our membership into smaller groups of 10-15 families.
 Separate groups exist for first time members.
 Each group has a leader who facilitates meetings and activities.
 Groups are formed in September and meet through June.

 The Adoration Chapel is available at all times, day and night, for those wishing to spend time in prayer before the Blessed Sacrament.
 In order to provide this opportunity , we need scheduled adorers on whom we can count to be there, particularly through the night.
 Are you willing to commit yourself to one hour of adoration, or as a substitute adorer?
-Please contact Karen Kallay at (310) 540-8844 to sign-up.
+Please contact the Pastoral Center at (310) 540-0329 to sign up

 Small Communities of Faith